Table of contents

-While both labels and folders are ways to categorize and organize emails, they have certain specific differences.
+While you can use Gmail labels and folders to categorize and organize emails, they have certain specific differences.

 Labels can be particularly confusing if you are migrating from Outlook, primarily because Outlook is a folder-based email client.
 Google’s Help Center and Reddit have countless threads running rife with discussions on Gmail’s labels versus Outlook folders.
 The way Gmail’s organization works is that a label can be a label, but it can also be a folder.

 Trying to wrap your head around that?
 Don’t fret because we’re here to help.

 Table of Contents

 - Labels vs folders – A paper file analogy